Zer0-bit/gaggiuino/README.md

 5. The hardest part will be now in my opinnion as you'll have to unscrew the bottom boiler stock thermostat and screw back in the new thermocoule, be sure to apply some thermal paste on the thermocouple threads ( just a teeny tiny bit ):
 <img src="https://db3pap006files.storage.live.com/y4mTxf55lGmZZXwW9c5ZtPSKiib-e1-GUz55rqAWBa6jWDovmKHDfve5ldN1OU4__vWXlqpDieD3WAFSyndaGA0KV76zeo49UjVOuWKTUTmeVBseXmgPze6pTjTBHTCQmzJ3gAs_Wxl8DmdQkU5rSZFLCZkuGiaQc4hZjnOBMoyoEATlMpWKGmCeiF98_3udqTh?width=769&height=1024&cropmode=none" width="769" height="1024" />

-6. Prepare 2 cables you'll use to connect the cables disconnected form the thermostat to the port 1 adn 2 of the SSR relay, use the red cable for that they shouldn't be too long, about 10cm will suffice, one end should be crimpled wiht a male spade connector and the loose end screwed to the relay and attach the relay to the machine case itself, ihave no clue what screw size i used as i have just matched one by trial and error lol, but be sure to apply some thermal paste to the SSR backplate that will make contact with the metal case of the machine.
+6. Prepare 2 cables you'll use to connect the cables disconnected form the thermostat to the port 1 adn 2 of the SSR relay, use the red( yes i know mine are blue but that's what i received so just used them) cable for that they shouldn't be too long, about 10cm will suffice, one end should be crimpled with a male spade connector and the loose end screwed to the relay and attach the relay to the machine case itself, ihave no clue what screw size i used as i have just matched one by trial and error lol, but be sure to apply some thermal paste to the SSR backplate that will make contact with the metal case of the machine.
 <img src="https://db3pap006files.storage.live.com/y4m3ZmhHEobr2VPen1wScEO8AMLiaOVfWjsnW8Aw4645PaRXerrLpV8iZmZjzU88KDPmKEfPXbUBqYhn6ejVOfXIB7hgucmljyOLL54tqWKUahFoqnYEf2rBh0TRXjFEtzAvptdT3W8nSTzc96sfvD8hcK-pQEeEaYaLaq4gpNaKyXdWQtETpPtrzpMd1mLzuyb?width=2584&height=2140&cropmode=none" width="769" height="769" />

 So you end up having them connected like this: